-This sauce came to be when I opened up my refrigerator and saw a jar of leftover pumpkin purée next to leftover diced tomatoes.
+This sauce came to be by pure chance.
+I simply opened up my refrigerator and saw a jar of leftover pumpkin purée next to leftover diced tomatoes.
 They reminded me of a pasta sauce I bought at Trader Joe’s last year, called Autumnal Harvest Pasta Sauce.

 “Autumnal Harvest Pasta Sauce” might be a more accurate title for this recipe, since it’s not overtly pumpkin-flavored.
 It’s a mouthful, though!

 This sauce is comforting like mac and cheese, but full of vegetables.
 It’s the perfect way to warm up on a chilly fall evening.
 I hope you love it like I do!
-If you’re craving more savory pumpkin recipes, try my pumpkin fettuccine Alfredo and roasted pumpkin soup, or view all of my pumpkin recipes here.
+Please let me now how it turns out in the comments.

 Creamy Pumpkin Marinara